Sant Jordi

 In celebration of Sant Jordi, the Recinte Modernista de Sant Pau is opening its doors.
 As long as you sign up ahead of time, the former hospital, which features the world’s largest Art Nouveau complex, is free to all.
 Not only that- there will also be special activities and events there throughout the day.
 From 11am to noon, the Jove Camera Orpheus will perform in the Sala Lluís Domènech i Montaner, and there will be a Lied Jam Session in the same room from noon until 2pm.
 There will also be book readings, movie screenings in the auditoriums, a book stand at the entrance, and an interactive map to point out the hidden references of St. George throughout the complex.

-Sant JOodi BCN Film Fest
+Sant Jordi BCN Film Fest

 Palau de la Generalitat

-The Palau de la Generalitat, a historic palace in Barcelona, will also be open on April 20th, 21st, and 23rd in celebration of Sant Jordi.
-The institutional and monumental spaces on the ground and first floors of the Palau will be open to visitors, as well as the Pati dels Tarongers, which will host a carillon (a type of glockenspiel) concert at 1pm and 6pm on these days.
+The Palau de la Generalitat, a historic palace in Barcelona, will also be open (typically on the couple of days leading up to Sant Jordi and including the 23rd).
+The institutional and monumental spaces on the ground and first floors of the Palau will be open to visitors, as well as the Pati dels Tarongers, which will host a carillon (a type of glockenspiel) concert on these days.
 Just make sure to sign up on their website before you go.

-Sant Jordi Poster 2024
+Sant Jordi Poster 2025

 Casa Batlló